Four day Maguk walking trip with the Darwin Bushwalking Club

 Our walk started and we easily found our way up to the top of the waterfall.
 Getting around the cliff was a bit trickier; the obvious path led us to the lookout though without ability to continue along the gorge; the guide thought the lookout was worth the detour and made us believe he had planned it this way.
 When we got back on track, we enjoyed the walk along the top of Barramundie Gorge and the beautiful vistas over the trees and cliff faces.
 Once we scrambled down to creek level, we had a stop somewhere along the river before our walk continued towards a beautiful site with flat rocks, pools, cliff faces and rainforest trees.
 We were informed that this would be the spot for our third night’s camp; definitely something to look forward to!

-After lunch, we scrambled uphill over a goat track and made our way past beautiful cascades and infinity pools until we reached our first campsite next to the creek.
+After lunch, we scrambled uphill over a goat track and made our way past beautiful cascades and an infinity pool until we reached our first campsite next to the creek.

 A lovely sandy beach where we could fit our six tents without difficulty.
 Many more than that would have been a tight fit.
 A few of our group wandered back to the infinity pools mentioned before; it was straight away clear that our swimming experiences on this walk would be great though the water was very cold.
 Something that led to some audible displeasure from Tomoko.
 She made it into every swimming hole however.
 The volume of sound we heard after she entered the water gave us a good indication of how chilly the water was.